 Bleeding that worsens instead of improving, especially when paired with other symptoms, should be evaluated promptly.
 Providers must address abnormal bleeding to rule out complications like internal bleeding or hematomas.

-Understanding Hematomas After a C-Section
+Understanding Hematomas After C-Section

 Hematomas are another complication that can occur after a C-section and are often linked to surgical trauma or improper care during or after the procedure.